Yesicanmendoza/final_project/README.md

 ### Pet Registration

 You must select the option of Register a lost/rescued pet from the navigation menu and enter the pet's information.
+The database has been fed with 30 rescued dogs and 30 rescued cats.
+If you want to look for a match of those pets, you should consider that those pets were rescued at April-01-2022, so if you enter that your pet got lost after that date, there won't be matched.
+Another thing to know is that those pets are in the Sacramento area and the algorithm requires there is no more than 30 miles between the zone where the animal was lost and rescued.

 ![Pet registration](https://user-images.githubusercontent.com/80706744/178648775-231ae0ed-0ef3-4fd5-b18c-49893c1b67ae.PNG)

+Other way to test this app is you can register lost and rescued pets, and check if they match.

 ### Look for a pet
 You will be redirected to this part of the app as soon as you finish the pet registration, but also you can access through the navigation menu.